 Many animals wandered the streets in an awful state – neglect, starvation, and illness were rife.
-Sickened and not knowing where to turn for help as there was no animal welfare nearby, she contacted the Animal Welfare Society in Philippi.
-The dog had end-stage canine distemper and, although sadly he had to be put to sleep, he was the catalyst for major change for the animals of Fisantekraal.
+Sickened and not knowing where to turn for help as there was no animal welfare nearby, she contacted the Animal Welfare Society (based in Philippi).
+They uplifted the sick dog which turned out to have end-stage canine distemper and, although sadly he had to be put to sleep, he was the catalyst for major change for the animals of Fisantekraal.

 The start of something great

 With the closest animal welfare over 20km away, and most residents in this impoverished area having no transport, there was simply no help for them.
-People started approaching Rosa for help for their animals.
+Residents of the area started approaching Rosa for help for their animals and those around them which were suffering.
 While working full time, she took to spending every weekend in the township, helping the thousands of suffering animals and their people.

-More volunteers joined (some of whom are still with the organisation), funds were raised, and a glimmer of hope appeared for the animals of Fisantekraal.
+More volunteers joined, funds were raised, and a glimmer of hope appeared for the animals of Fisantekraal.

-On 12 September 2006, just under a year after Rosa discovered what was going on and decided to take action, Fisantekraal Animal Welfare became an official Non-Profit Organisation (NPO 051-348).
+On 12 September 2006, just under a year after Rosa saw what was going on and decided to take action, Fisantekraal Animal Welfare became an official Non-Profit Organisation (NPO 051-348).

 A place to call our own

 Initially, there were no real premises until a shipping container was donated in May 2006.

 This made it possible for the volunteers to store necessities, and was somewhere for the residents to bring their pets.
 Dogs were bathed and dipped under a beach umbrella in a plastic tub, and a mobile clinic from AACL or PDSA helped with vaccinations and sterilisations.